 Dr. Christine H. Yang, Pediatric Gastroenterology

-Dr. Christine Yang is a board-certified physician at CHOC Children’s in Orange County.
+Dr. Christine Yang is a board certified physician at CHOC Hospital in Orange.
 As an expert in gastrenterology, Dr. Yang cares for babies, kids and teens with a wide variety of gastrointestinal disorders.
 She specializes in liver diseases, and has been actively involved in the development of a liver clinic at CHOC.

 As a result of her dedication to clinical excellence, she has been awarded multiple grants for liver disease research and has gone on to publish her research and give presentations on a wide variety of liver diseases and gastrointestinal problems at both local and national conferences.

 Born and raised near CHOC, Dr. Yang is honored to be able to serve the families of her home community that she understands so well.

 Orange, CA 92868

 Mission Viejo, CA 92691